Your sales path should make it easier for the right people to pay you. So why does it feel like they’re doing laps around the checkout?

 The Sales Path Review is a strategic review of the sales path connected to one offer.

-I look at the pieces that are meant to turn interest into action — your page, emails, lead magnet, booking flow, checkout, follow-up, or whatever else is currently standing between “this sounds good” and “I’m in.”
+I look at the pieces that are meant to turn interest into action — your landing page, emails, lead magnet, booking flow, checkout, follow-up, or whatever else is currently standing between “this sounds good” and “I’m in.”

 Then I show you where the decision is slowing down.